 - Durability – A durable backpack is important.
 My pack has been run over, fallen down mountains, stepped on by horses, and is often used as a seat.
 I also like to hike off trail.

 - Size – The backpacks I use are 55L-65L.
 I sleep cold, so I carry a warmer sleeping bag or quilt.
 I also cook, so I carry fuel and a stove.

 - Water Resistant – I use a compactor bag and not a pack cover.
 I like water-resistant fabrics.

 - Mesh Pouch – A large mesh pocket on the rear of my backpack is a “must-have.”
 I use it for my tarp/tent and put wet items in it to dry.

 - Frame – I don’t need a frame pack in the summer, but I do use one for three-season hiking, where my pack weight is 20-25 pounds.

-- Water Bottle Pockets – I need water bottle pockets since I don’t use hydration sleeves, and I want to put the bottles in and out of the pockets without taking off my pack.
+- Water Bottle Pockets – I need water bottle pockets since I don’t use a hydration sleeve, and I want to be able to grab the bottles easily, and not worry about them falling out.